Ben-Malik/ben-malik.github.io/index.md

-# I am Ben Malik, Full Stack Java Developer at [Yaşar Bilgi](https://yasarbilgi.com.tr).
+# This is Ben-Malik, a Full Stack Java Developer at [Yaşar Bilgi](https://yasarbilgi.com.tr).

 I'm 23 years old and from Benin's city of Bassila and been programming since 17.
 I currently live in Izmir, Turkey where I went to college named
 [Izmir Institute of Technolgy](https://en.iyte.edu.tr) for the major Computer Engineering.

-At Yaşar, I take part to e-commerce projects with responsibilities such as designing and implementing clean codes for Software apps both backend and frontend.
+At Yaşar Bilgi, the Tech department of [Yasar Holding](https://yasar.com.tr/en/), I take part to e-commerce projects with responsibilities such as designing and implementing clean codes for Software apps both backend and frontend.

 I've taken part to Software projects of many industries including Gaming, e-Commerce and Entertainment.